Intervention (TV series): Reception

-The show received the 2009 Emmy award for Outstanding Reality Program.
+The show received the 2009 Emmy award for Outstanding Reality Program and the 2010 Emmy award for outstanding picture of reality editing.

 Criticism

 Matthew Gilbert of The Boston Globe, a critic of the show, argues that the program is exploitative and showcases individuals as they self-destruct.
 He also argues that the confrontation within the intervention is milked to show only the most dramatic moments and that the final results of the intervention and subsequent rehabilitation are glossed-over.

 Melanie McFarland, another television critic, also laments that the show does little to educate on successful intervention and instead deceives the subjects of each episode in order to film them at their lowest point.

 Legacy

 During early 2011, A&E aired the series Relapse, which ran for five episodes.
 Each episode focuses on sober coaches' work with long-time addicts who have been unable to get clean after repeated attempts at treatment.
 Coach Seth Jaffe became an interventionist on the main series.

 Several spin-off series were launched.
 On September 9, 2011, Intervention Canada debuted on Slice Network.
 On December 28, 2012, Teen Trouble debuted on Lifetime which is executive produced by Bryn Freedman, a former Intervention producer.
 On March 8, 2016, Intervention: Codependent premiered on LMN.